lisabardelli/CV/README.md

 - While working at [OpenTable - Kayak](https://www.opentable.co.uk/), I have requested to be involved in the Bank reconciliation; in less than two months I was effectively in charged of it for the EMEA markets.

-- While attending Makers, I successfully build muiltple featured wed applications, in a language I was practicing for a very short timeframes.
+- While attending Makers, I successfully build multiple featured web applications, in a language I was practicing for a very short time frames.

 - During Makers, I furthered my problem solving by systematically breaking the problem down into small tasks and prioriting those.
 This particularly applies to my Makers Final project, where my team and built an app with multiple features from scracth within two weeks.